 My partner and I were raised differently, so we disagree on parenting a lot.
 How do we get on the same page?

 Every couple is going to clash on a few of the millions of decisions they need to make together.
-“There’s no one right way to do almost anything as a parent,” says Shoshana Bennett, a clinical psychologist.
+“There’s no one right way to do almost anything as a parent,” says Shoshana Bennett, PhD, a clinical psychologist.
 “It’s really important to respect each other’s ideas.
 That doesn’t mean you have to agree, but you should avoid being critical.”
+Try these tips:

 Ask, “Is this a big deal?”

 If you disagree on something little, like how to dress baby or whether to bathe him in the sink or the tub, it’s not worth a fight.
 “If it’s a huge safety or health issue, then it’s important to discuss it,” Bennett says, “but arguments between parents typically aren’t about whether to put a seatbelt on your kids.
 They’re more about parenting style.”

 Stay calm and listen

 Don’t flip out as soon as you hear your partner’s take.
 React as calmly as you can.
 If it’s 2 a.m. and baby’s screaming, table the discussion for daylight hours when you feel sane enough to have a civil conversation.
 Then, ask why.
 You might find your partner has a good reason for his stance.